Nimdy/njordmenu/README.md

 I am starting this projects to help others who want to setup their own Linux gaming servers but do not know where or how to get started.

 I will provide simple scripts that will setup, configure and install a envoirnment for a Linux compatible dedicated server game.
 Over time I believe the community will start submitting their own scripts for others to use, add, remove and comment on.
+Do not be afraid to submit your scripts, heck my coding sucks and people correct me all the time.
+This helps you grow!
+There is always a better way to code something.
+Its all about the journey, have fun with it!

 The overall object is to teach others through the power of gaming.
 I cannot think of a better way to learn programming, networking, cloud services and all ther other random things thrown at you when setting up your own dedicated gaming server.